RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #307

+Created a queue for each of the 16 players and re-organized things to prepare for a huge group of Pickaxe fighting tests.
+Hopefully this goes smoothly when I do test.
+Still quite a bit to do.

 ## #304, #305, #306

 Custom designed a nice little housing for my matchmaking system.
 I still need to